 Pairing the ice cream or lolly with additional protein and natural fats will always help slow down the release of glucose into the bloodstream.

-Beware of frozen yoghurt & 'healthier' options
+Beware of frozen yoghurt & 'healthier' or 'light' options

 Frozen yoghurt can contain the same and sometimes more carbs than high carb ice creams.
 Just because a product is made from yoghurt does not mean that it will have less carbs, so beware and don't fall for the typical 'healthier option' without first checking the total carbs per serving.

 The same goes with low fat ice creams, ice creams made with coconut milk, or pistachio etc. Just because we believe these look like better alternatives, they can often contain high amounts of carbs which may spike blood sugar levels.

 For more information on following the diet we advocate, take a look at our 8 golden rules for eating.